Chemical mapping of temperate sub-Neptune atmospheres: Constraining the deep-interior H2O/H2 using the atmospheric CO2/CH4: Methods

 \subsection{elemental parameterization of planetary envelope accretion}

 To investigate the diverse envelope accretion scenarios of sub-Neptunes, we established seven distinct \ce{H2O}/\ce{H2} accretion scenarios, represented by corresponding oxygen-to-hydrogen (O/H) ratio scenarios, ranging from \ce{H2}-rich to \ce{H2O}-rich envelopes.
 This variability was numerically achieved by adjusting the O/H ratio beyond the framework of conventional solar metallicity, $Z_{\odot}$ \citep{Lodders-2020}.
 As detailed in Table A\ref{tab:atom_abundances} in Appendix \ref{sec:appendix_a}, the third column lists standard multipliers of solar metallicity ($Z_{\odot}$) at 1$\times$, 10$\times$, 100$\times$, 1000$\times$, and 10000$\times$ (denoted as \ce{H2}:\ce{H2O} accretion ratio =100:0 for simplicity).
-Based on this and retaining the original abundances of carbon, nitrogen, and sulfur (i.e., each elemental abundance follows its solar elemental abundance multiplied by an integer, \textit{n}), we systematically varied the O to H ratio.
+Based on this and while retaining the original abundances of carbon, nitrogen, and sulfur (i.e., each elemental abundance follows its solar elemental abundance multiplied by an integer, \textit{n}), we systematically varied the O to H ratio according to the equations detailed in Appendix \ref{sec:appendix_a}.
 From now on, maintaining C, N, and S at each of their solar elemental abundances multiplied by \textit{n} is denoted as [C+N+S]=\textit{n}$\times Z_{\odot}$.
-We began the O/H variation using the following equation:

-where [\ce{H2O}] and [\ce{H2}] represent water and hydrogen abundance in the envelope, respectively.
-Therefore, $x_{\text{acc}}$ represents the accretion ratio for \ce{H2}.
-If planetary formation takes place inside the ice line and closer to its parent star, $x_{\text{acc}}$ will approach 1 (i.e., \ce{H2}-rich).
-Conversely, if planetary formation occurs beyond the ice line and farther from its parent star, $x_{\text{acc}}$ will approach 0 (i.e., \ce{H2O}-rich).
-Consequently, each elemental abundance [H], [O], and [He] will be as the following equation:

-where the H/He ratio was maintained at 11.91 to determine the helium abundance \citep{Lodders-2020}.
-Finally, the absolute elemental abundance for the $x_{\text{acc}}$ scenarios would be

-Overall, the mixing ratio of [H+He+O] is unchanged, thus retaining the original ratios of carbon, nitrogen, and sulfur fixed.